astropy/photutils/docs/photutils/psf.rst

 sources, and subtracting the models from the image.
 In DAOPHOT parlance, this is essentially running the "FIND, GROUP, NSTAR, SUBTRACT" once.
-Because it is only a single cycle of that sequence, this class should be used when the degree of crowdness of the field is not very high, for instance, when most stars are separated by a distance no less than one FWHM and their brightness are relatively uniform.
+Because it is only a single cycle of that sequence, this class should be used when the degree of crowdedness of the field is not very high, for instance, when most stars are separated by a distance no less than one FWHM and their brightness are relatively uniform.
 It is critical to understand, though, that `~photutils.psf.BasicPSFPhotometry` does not actually contain the functionality